rprome/mancala/README.md

 This project uses a heuristic minimax algorithm with alpha-beta pruning to win against a bot.

 Instructions:
+1. Navigate to the directory where your project files are stored.
+This includes main.py, random_player.py, and controller.py (Renamed).
+2. Run the following bash command:

 python3 controller.py \
   --player1 "python3 random_player.py" \
   --player2 "python3 main.py" \
   --debug

-Add main.py, controller.py (renamed from whatever Adam had it as), and random_player.py to the same project.
-Navigate in your terminal to the project and run the command above in bash.

-If it doesn't recognize python, do "brew install python3" unless you're on Windows.
-Figure it out for PowerShell.
+Optional: If it doesn't recognize python, run the bash command "brew install python3" in Terminal.
+No instructions provided for PowerShell.